 Emphysema is incurable, but it can be managed and treated.
 People diagnosed with this condition can get help managing this using emphysema medications.
 It is a destructive disease for thousands of North Americans and their families.

 A person with emphysema doesn’t develop the disease suddenly.
 It comes on gradually.
-He or she has probably had several very bad colds each winter for the past few years, each accompanied by a heavy cough, and often with chronic bronchitis.
+Over the last few years, they have experienced severe colds in winter with persistent coughing and sometimes even chronic bronchitis.

-The cough often persists between colds and becomes chronic.
-The thing that usually brings the patient to the doctor is that he or she has begun to feel short of breath on exertion in morning or evening or both.
-The patient may think he or she has asthma or heart disease.
+Coughs often linger between bouts of colds, gradually becoming chronic over time.
+The thing that usually brings the patient to the doctor is that he or she has begun to feel short of breath on exertion in the morning or evening or both.
+The individual may suspect they are suffering from asthma or a cardiovascular illness.

 These people may have a certain substance missing from the lungs i.e. alpha-1 antitrypsin.
-This makes them more likely than others to get emphysema and at an earlier age.
+This puts them at a higher risk for developing emphysema, as well as getting it at a younger age.

 You have to stop smoking because it increases your chances of getting emphysema.
 This disease requires you to take bronchial dilators so as not to have further lung damage.
 You’ll also need medication for asthma because it often occurs and contributes to the worsening of the disease.